 ECON228 Study Tour to South America

-The course starts on 3 January 2019 and finishes on 15 February 2019 with the study tour taking place 9 January – 8 February 2019.
+The course starts on 6th January 2020 and finishes on 14th February 2020 with the study tour taking place between 13th January – 31 January 2020.

 What our students say about their study tour experiences